championswimmer/api.rediscover.city/README.md

     The API will be available at `http://localhost:3000`.

 3.  **Running Tests**:
-    This project supports testing with SQLite for faster, isolated tests.
-The test environment automatically uses SQLite instead of PostgreSQL.
+   This project supports testing with pglite for faster, isolated tests.
+The test environment automatically uses pglite (in-memory PostgreSQL) instead of PostgreSQL.

    To run the test suite once:
     ```bash
     bun test
     ```